 Preparation for MAT Exam

-MAT being a knowledge-based test with objective-type test pattern, will examine your general aptitude across varied parameters such as Language Comprehension, Mathematical Skills, Data Analysis & Sufficiency, Intelligence & Critical Reasoning, Indian & Global Environment etc.
+MAT being a knowledge-based test with an objective-type test pattern, will examine your general aptitude across 5 parameters including: Language Comprehension, Mathematical Skills, Data Analysis & Sufficiency, Intelligence & Critical Reasoning, Indian & Global Environment.

 BEFORE THE TEST